browserengineering/book/book/embeds.md

 browser architecture, performance, security, and open information access, and has played a key role throughout the web's history.

 Images
 ======

-Images are certainly the most popular kind of embedded content on the web,[^img-late] dating back to [early 1993][img-email].[^img-history] They're included on web pages via the `<img>` tag, which looks like this:
+Images\index{image} are certainly the most popular kind of embedded content on the web,[^img-late] dating back to [early 1993][img-email].[^img-history] They're included on web pages via the `<img>` tag, which looks like this: